Anirudh025/ParagonHero_Obsidian/School studies/Physics/Thermal Physics.md

 2. It must have low melting point & high boiling point.
 3. It must be clearly visible/opaque.
 4. It must not stick to the glass tube.
-To calibrate a thermometer :: Use meltin
+To calibrate a thermometer :: Use melting and boiling point of ***pure water*** and mark distance between them
 ## Thermocouple Interplotation
 ![[Thermocouple.excalidraw|500]]